arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ## Hello World Carrier
 ### Hello World Using Linux
 A 'Hello World' example will be used to verify the Portenta Max Carrier is correctly operating with the paired Portenta X8.
-It will use an example to trigger user programmable LED connected to GPIO3.
+It will use an example to trigger the user-programmable LED connected to GPIO3.

-The user programmable LED can be controlled using commands within the Portenta X8's shell.
-The following commands will help you set and control the GPIO3, which connects to the user programmable LED.
+The user-programmable LED can be controlled using commands within the Portenta X8's shell.
+The following commands will help you set and control the GPIO3, which connects to the user-programmable LED.

 ### Hello World Using Arduino